Norway at the Olympics: Athletics

 Norway's Olympic debut in 1900 included two track and field athletes; Carl Albert Andersen won a bronze medal in the pole vault.

 Sailing

 Norway made its sailing debut in 1908.

 Shooting

 Norway made its shooting debut in 1900.
 Ole Østmo earned medals in two of the free rifle positions, contributing to an individual three-position bronze and a team silver.

+Medals in art competitions

+In addition to its accomplishments in sport, Norway has also earned recognition in Olympic art competitions—one of the three non-sports events once included in the Olympic Games.
+The country won its sole art competition medal, a silver, at the 1920 Summer Olympics.
+These events were part of the official Olympic program in seven Summer Games, from 1912 to 1948.
+In 1952, the International Olympic Committee (IOC) formally discontinued all non-sport events (including art competitions), as well as awards for feats (such as alpinism and aeronautics).
+These were subsequently removed from official national medal counts.